 - Parsley to garnish, if desired

-Pour in the cashew milk, vegetable broth, rice, and thyme.
+- Pour in the vegetable broth, rice, and thyme.
 Bring to a boil.
-Turn heat down to low, cover, and allow to simmer for about an hour, until the rice is tender.
+Turn heat down to low, cover, and allow to simmer for 50-60, until the rice is tender.
 Stir periodically, and add more broth if you think it’s getting too thick.

-With about 5 minutes left to cook, remove the lid and add kale, stirring to combine.
+- With about 5 minutes left to cook, remove the lid and add the cashew milk and kale, stirring to combine.
 Cook it just long enough for the kale to become tender.
 It will turn dull green if overcooked (but will still taste great!).
 Remove from heat and ladle into bowls.

 Safety is our top priority in the kitchen!
 Always keep these tips in mind.